-Since 2007, the PMHA has received funds from the City of Kent for the implementation of the "Good Neighbor" program for Kent public housing residents.
+Since 2007, PMHA has received funds from the City of Kent for the implementation of the "Good Neighbor Program" for Kent public housing residents.
 The program offers on-site workshops by a Kent City Police Officer including how to report suspected or real criminal incidents.
 Additionally, Public Housing staff provides tips to ensure that residents pass housekeeping inspections.
-The funds allow for the distribution of cleaning supplies for households attending along with school supplies for the children.
-In 2016, there were zero evictions among Kent public housing residents for criminal activity.
+In 2017, the funds allowed for the distribution of cleaning supplies for households attending, along with school supplies for the children.
+In 2017, there were zero evictions among Kent public housing residents for criminal activity.

-Also, through a partnership with Portage Area Regional Transportation Authority, households receive a reduced rate for bus passes which assists with residents' self-sufficiency efforts.
+Through an ongoing partnership with Portage Area Regional Transportation Authority, in 2017 households continued to receive a reduced rate for bus passes, which assists with residents' self-sufficiency efforts.